raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 ## Switch the backdrop

 The backdrop is becoming crowded by the flags, so create a second backdrop on which to place your phrase sprites.
-When a flag sprite is clicked, the second background should appear, the flag sprites should hide, and the phrase sprites should show.
+When a flag sprite is clicked, the second background should appear and the flag sprites should hide.

 --- task ---
 Add a new backdrop by clicking the **Choose a backdrop** button, or draw a new backdrop if you want to.
 You could use the 'Beach Malibu' backdrop that you can see in this guide.